Rajpratik71/linux-manPages/grub-mknetdir.md

 SEE ALSO
        grub-mkimage(1)

        The full documentation for grub-mknetdir is maintained as a Texinfo manual.
 If the info and grub-mknetdir programs are properly installed at your site, the command

               info grub-mknetdir

        should give you access to the complete manual.

-grub-mknetdir (GRUB) 2.02-2ubuntFebruary 2019                GRUB-MKNETDIR(1)
+grub-mknetdir (GRUB) 2.02-2ubuntu8.12                                                        February 2019                                                                            GRUB-MKNETDIR(1)